The 7 Equity Documents You Should Always Have on File

 Shareholder agreement

 Once you exercise your options, you will often receive and sign a Shareholder Agreement or Restricted Stock Agreement.
 Whereas the Stock Option Agreement governs the terms of your options, this agreement will govern the terms of your share ownership.
-Important provisions here include your rights to information, your right to vote your shares, transfer restrictions, and the company's right of first refusal.
+Important provisions include your rights to information, voting rights, transfer restrictions, and the company's right of first refusal.

 Share certificates